BOAC 500

 How much racing will we get on the day?

 A full race schedule is now being prepared for the day, and our aim will be to give everyone as much racing as possible within the time limits.
-There will be qualifying, plus heats and finals and if all goes to plan we may also run some consolation races as well, but our aim is to give everyone as much race time as is possible.
+There will be qualifying, plus heats and finals but our aim is to give everyone as much race time as is possible.
+Final details will be confirmed once we have some idea of the entry numbers, which please remember, will be limited.

 How much is the entry fee for the day?

-Entry fee for the day is £20 and 100% of this money will go directly to the charity.
-We have added a link to the GoFundMe charity page for payment, so that if you are a tax payer then the charity will receive the tax you would have paid on that amount via Gift Aid, so helping to push the amount up even further.
+Entry fee for the day is not yet decided but £20 100% of this money will go directly to the charity.
+We should have a link to the GoFundMe charity page for payment, so that if you are a tax payer then the charity will receive the tax you would have paid on that amount via Gift Aid, so helping to push the amount up even further.

 What times are start and finish?

-Doors will open on the day at 9am for driver entry with a driver briefing at 9.50.
-Racing will start at 10am and finish by 6pm at the latest.
+We anticipate that doors will open on the day at 9am for driver entry with a driver briefing shortly after.
+Practice will of course come first and everyone will get the chance to practice on each lane and your pro club driver will be able to give you all the help you need.
 Final timings will all depend on numbers on the day, but our timetable will be planned around fitting as much racing into that schedule as possible.
 We will also have a half hour lunch as well.
 By having only advance booking it allows us arrange much of the racing before the event starts.

 Is my place guaranteed on the day?